cu-ecen-aeld/final-project-ldmacdonald/Project-Overview.md

 # Overview
 TBD: Add your project overview, including goals and motivation.
+Include at least one block diagram showing all hardware components and interactions.

 # Target Build System
 TBD: Mention whether you plan to use buildroot or Yocto.